Rubinho (footballer)

-Rubens Fernando Moedim (born 4 August 1982), known as Rubinho, is a Brazilian former footballer who played as a goalkeeper.
+Rubens Fernando Moedim (born 4 August 1982), known as Rubinho, is a Brazilian former professional footballer who played as a goalkeeper.

 After starting out at Corinthians in his country of birth, he went on to spend most of his professional career in Italy.

 Club career

-Having started at Sport Club Corinthians Paulista, São Paulo-born Rubinho played his first four professional seasons there.
+Having started at SC Corinthians Paulista, São Paulo-born Rubinho played his first four professional seasons there.
 In January 2006 he signed with Portugal's Vitória de Setúbal, helping the Sadinos achieve a final comfortable eighth position in the Primeira Liga.

-Subsequently, Rubinho moved to Italy's Serie B, joining Genoa C.F.C. where he was an undisputed starter from early on, achieving promotion to Serie A in his first season (29 games played).
+Subsequently, Rubinho moved to Italy's Serie B, joining Genoa where he was an undisputed starter from early on, achieving promotion to Serie A in his first season (29 games played).
 He appeared in the exact number of matches in the following campaign, as the team ranked tenth.

-On 6 August 2009, Rubinho joined U.S. Città di Palermo signing a five-year contract, with Marco Amelia, whom occupied the same position, moving in the opposite direction – both players were valued at €5 million.
-He was loaned out to A.S.
-Livorno Calcio on February of the following year, after losing his place to young Salvatore Sirigu.
+On 6 August 2009, Rubinho joined Palermo signing a five-year contract, with Marco Amelia, whom occupied the same position, moving in the opposite direction – both players were valued at €5 million.
+He was loaned out to Livorno on February of the following year, after losing his place to young Salvatore Sirigu.

-On 29 June 2010, A.C.
-Chievo Verona initially agreed with Palermo to sign Rubinho on loan, subject to Stefano Sorrentino's sale.
-The deal eventually collapsed but, on 31 August, he signed for second-tier club Torino F.C., also on loan.
+On 29 June 2010, ChievoVerona initially agreed with Palermo to sign Rubinho on loan, subject to Stefano Sorrentino's sale.
+The deal eventually collapsed but, on 31 August, he signed for second-tier club Torino, also on loan.

 Despite Sirigu refusing to sign a new contract with Palermo and being eventually cast aside, Benussi was used in the 2011–12 UEFA Europa League third qualifying round, which ended in elimination at the hands of FC Thun, and Rubinho even lost his second-choice status for that tie, with Giacomo Brichetto taking his place.
 On 16 December 2011, he terminated his contract with the club.

-On 29 August 2012, after training with Grêmio Barueri Futebol in his country and going on trial with A.S.
-Varese 1910, even signing with the latter, Rubinho joined Juventus FC on a one-year deal.
+On 29 August 2012, after training with Grêmio Barueri in his country and going on trial with Varese, even signing with the latter, Rubinho joined Juventus on a one-year deal.
 During his spell, he played second-fiddle to Gianluigi Buffon and Marco Storari, although he became known as a key dressing room personality for the Turin side.
-He made his competitive debut on 18 May 2013, coming on for Storari in the 80th minute of a 2–3 away defeat to U.C.
-Sampdoria on the final match of the season as the club had already been crowned champions; subsequently, he renewed his contract.
+He made his competitive debut on 18 May 2013, coming on for Storari in the 80th minute of a 2–3 away defeat to Sampdoria on the final match of the season as the club had already been crowned champions; subsequently, he renewed his contract.

-Rubinho made his second appearance for the club on 18 May 2014, coming on for Buffon and keeping a clean sheet in a 3–0 home win over Cagliari Calcio as the Old Lady celebrated another league title under manager Antonio Conte with a record 102 points.
+Rubinho made his second appearance for the club on 18 May 2014, coming on for Buffon and keeping a clean sheet in a 3–0 home win over Cagliari as the Old Lady celebrated another league title under manager Antonio Conte with a record 102 points.
 In late June 2014, he agreed to another extension.